vuejs/it.vuejs.org/src/api/index.md

 - **Vedi anche:** [Lifecycle Diagram](/guide/instance.html#Lifecycle_Diagram)

-### vm.$destroy( [remove] )
+<h3 id="vm-destroy">vm.$destroy( [remove] )</h3>

 - **Argomenti:**
   - `{Booleano} [remove] - Predefinito: falso`

 - **Utilizzo:**

   Completely destroy a vm.
-Clean up its connections with other existing vms, unbind all its directives, turn off all event listeners and, if the `remove` argument is true, remove its associated DOM element or fragment from the DOM.
+Clean up its connections with other existing vms, unbind all its directives, turn off all evento listeners and, if the `remove` argument is true, remove its associated DOM elemento or fragment from the DOM.

   Triggers the `beforeDestroy` and `destroyed` hooks.